 Bible verses about vacation and rest

-“Whatever you do, in your words or actions, do it all for the glory of God.”
-1 Corinthians 10:31
+“Whatever you do, in your words or actions, do it all in the name of the Lord.”
+Colossians 3:17 NIV

-Whatever the topic, this verse is where to start.
-We were created for a relationship with God.
-Part of that is making sure all we do is to build that relationship in a positive way.
-When we give glory to God it strengthens our connection to Him.
+When what we do gives glory to God it strengthens our connection to Him.
 It also helps bring His light into a world of emotional and spiritual darkness.
 Even our vacations are to reflect that light.

-God knew we would need rest from our sometimes grueling responsibilities and busy schedules.
-Thus He gave us nighttime to allow for some rest every day (Genesis 1:5, Genesis 2:2-3,Psalm 127:2) He also knew that constant work would burn us out and so He demonstrated the need for us to rest 1 day out of 7.
+God also knew that constant work would burn us out and so He demonstrated the need for us to rest 1 day out of 7.

 “Play and recreation and days off and nights of sleep are re-creation of creative, fruitful labor for the advancement of Christ’s kingdom in the world.”
 John Piper